liamandell/Terry-Employee_Tracker/README.md

 ## This project is licensed under the MIT License.

 ## Acknowledgments
-This application was created as part of a project/task related to [describe the context or purpose].
+This application was created as part of a project/task